namtvit07/pushpop/README.md

 ## Overview

-Pushpop is a simple but powerful Ruby gem that lets you share data between services at regular intervals.
+Pushpop is a powerful framework for taking actions and integrating services at regular intervals.
-This can be used to do things like regular data collection as well as triggering alerts based on patterns in data.
+This can be used to do anything from scheduled data collection to alerting based on patterns in data.

 Pushpop includes support for sending notifications and reports based on events captured with [Keen IO](https://keen.io).
 See plugins for more services on the [Pushpop organization](https://github.com/pushpop-project) home page.

+Pushpop is packaged as a Ruby gem.
+It can be added to existing Ruby projects or used in new ones.

-#### Ways to use Pushpop
+#### Ideas for using Pushpop

 ##### Alerts